1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 • Support long-term wealth preservation

-For Maui investors navigating evolving regulations, shifting rental markets, and changing ownership objectives, understanding how a 1031 exchange works can be an important part of a broader ownership strategy.
+For Maui investors navigating evolving regulations, shifting rental markets, and changing ownership objectives, understanding how a 1031 exchange works can be an important component of a broader ownership strategy.

 What Is a 1031 Exchange?